How to Build a Software for an Accounting Company

-- Maintenance that’s included in the subscription price.
+- That maintenance is included in the subscription price.

 So, generally, if you already know that you need something fully tailored to your use case, we recommend considering custom development.
-But if you’d like to get a deeper understanding of the difference between custom and out-of-the-box tax management software before making the final decision, we’ll dedicate this section of our article to reviewing cases when custom development might be a more suitable option.
+However, if you’d like to get a deeper understanding of the differences between custom and out-of-the-box tax management software before making the final decision, keep reading this section of our article that we’ve dedicated to cases when custom development might be a more suitable option.

 Case # 1: Functionality 🔧

 When buying ready-to-use accounting software, it often includes paying for the whole set of features, whether you’ll use all of them or not.
 Excessive features might damage the convenience of the software.
 And generally, paying for something that’s of no use to you isn't the best option in terms of value.

 With custom software, you have a 100% personalized product with the chosen features — no more, no less.
 Plus, it’s beneficial in the long run since you don’t have to constantly pay for something that doesn’t bring any value.